-(1) This multimedia presentation on God and Science: Where Does the Evidence Lead? is about 45 minutes long, which is appropriate after a meal and for middle school, high school and college students.
+(1) This multimedia presentation on God and Science: Where Does the Evidence Lead? is about 45 minutes long and is appropriate for middle school, high school and college students, as well as adults.
 When done with youth ministry groups or as a retreat workshop, this session can also include personal reflection and small group discussion handouts.

-(2) When this presentation is done with adults, it is normally longer and entitled Proclaiming the Reality of God: Scientific and Human Evidence of God’s Existence.
-In addition to the scientific evidence discussed above, the second part of this 1.5-hour presentation includes evidence of God’s existence from within human nature, including our consciousness and conscience.
+(2) A longer version of this presentation is available for adults and is entitled Proclaiming the Reality of God: Scientific and Human Evidence of God’s Existence.
+In addition to the scientific evidence presented in the shorter version above, the second part of this 1.5-hour presentation includes evidence of God’s existence from within human nature, including our consciousness and conscience.
 Since our free will and desires for perfect knowledge/truth, perfect justice/goodness, and perfect love are not necessary for survival, where do they come from and why do we have them?
 This second part also explores the persuasive case made by C.S.
 Lewis about how our conscience, which he calls the “moral law written on our hearts,” points to God’s existence.